UristMcDorf/exalted-idle/README.md

 - https://miktaew.github.io/yet-another-idle-rpg/
 and many others.

-Exalted is a trademark of White Wolf Publishing AB.
-This is a fan work not endorsed, promoted or sanctioned by White Wolf Publishing AB.
+Exalted is a trademark of Paradox Interactive AB.
+This is a fan work not endorsed, promoted or sanctioned by Paradox Interactive AB.